 - Upward Facing Dog

-It’s always great to kit yourself out with a great go-to pair of yoga leggings, Manduka® uses fabrics made from recycled polyester, organic cotton and/or plant-based material because they’re kinder to the earth and comforting to your body.
+Side note: Kickstart your yoga journey with a great pair of yoga leggings, Manduka® uses fabrics made from recycled polyester, organic cotton and/or plant-based material because they’re kinder to the earth and comforting to your body.

 Rest and recovery is an essential part of any workout routine.
 Your after-exercise recovery routine has a big impact on your fitness gains and sports performance and allows you to train much more effectively.
 We suggest a great soak in an aromatherapy bath or treat yourself to an aromatherapy massage.